zaffsa/psi-field-memory-bound-architecture/readme.md

 of an experiment I ran: an original, linear-time (**O(n)**) language model architecture of my own design, trained head-to-head against a strong published baseline (**Mamba-2**) under identical conditions.

-Everything below is backed by a raw training log in [`logs/`](logs/).
-Nothing is cherry-picked, and the architecture's internals are **not** disclosed here — this is about *what it does*, not *how it works*.
+architecture's internals are **not** disclosed here — this is about *what it does*, not *how it works*.

 ---